Buying property in Chiang Mai?

 Which neighborhoods will see the highest price growth in Chiang Mai in 2026?

-As of January 2026, the neighborhoods expected to see the highest price growth in Chiang Mai are Nimmanhaemin (Suthep), Chang Phueak, Wat Ket, and parts of Hang Dong where newer family housing is concentrated.
+As of early 2026, the neighborhoods expected to see the highest price growth in Chiang Mai through the year are Nimmanhaemin/Suthep, Chang Phueak, and select riverside pockets in Wat Ket, all of which benefit from structural demand that does not depend on a booming economy.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Chiang Mai.